wroge/scan/README.md

 # Scan

-The scan package offers a powerful and efficient way to scan SQL rows into any Go type, leveraging the power of generics.
-This package emphasizes simplicity, performance, and best practices in error handling.
+This package offers a convenient and flexible way to scan SQL rows into any type, leveraging the power of generics.

 ## Features

-- **Efficient and Reusable**: Avoid repetitive code with generalized scanning functions.
+- **Efficient and Reusable**: Avoid repetitive code and define the column-mapping in one place.
-- **Automatic Resource Management**: Automatic closing of iterators to prevent resource leaks.
+- **Auto Closing**: No need to worry about resource leaks.
-- **Non-Reflective Operations**: Offers faster performance compared to reflection-based mappers.
+- **No Reflection**: Faster than reflection based mappers.
-- **Robust Error Handling**: Adheres to best practices for managing and reporting errors.
+- **Robust Error Handling**: Best practices for managing errors.

 ## Usage